Traveling Drum School & Freelance Drumming

 GROUP CLASSES AVAILABLE

-Lessons for a class or small groups can be scheduled at your location.
+Lessons / clinics for a class or small groups can be scheduled at your location.
 Schools, music stores, churches, & special event locations are the most common places but I'm open to anywhere.
-I've worked with multiple student groups in various locations including Pittsburgh East, The Ellis School, & many churches throughout Pittsburgh
+I've worked with multiple student groups in various locations including Pittsburgh East, The Ellis School, Western Pennsylvania School For Blind Children, The Children's Institute, Sampson Family YMCA, Veteran's Hospital of Pittsburgh, & many churches throughout the Pittsburgh region.

 In addition, I also teach proper tuning &